zonca/openstack_unshelver_webapp/README.md

 - The OpenStack credentials can be provided either as username/password/project or application credentials (set `application_credential_id` and `application_credential_secret`).
+- Use `uv run python scripts/ensure_dns_record.py <hostname> <ip>` to create/update the Designate A records that point public hostnames to the controller VM.

 ## Next Version Architecture Plan